rhboyd/AWSAccountManager/README.md

 # AWS

 This is an AWS Accounts Email Organizer.
-It will help users of AWS Organizations to keep track of which accounts are tied to which accounts.
+It will help users of AWS Organizations to keep track of which email addresses are tied to which accounts.

 Here's how it works.